Laing is a savory dish that is well-loved by the Filipinos. It’s made from taro leaves, coconut milk, chilies, and spices.

 Laing is a popular viand made primarily from dried taro leaves, coconut milk, chilies, and seasonings.
 Meat varies per region.
-For example, in coastal areas, this has kinds of seafood, mostly fish.
+For example, in coastal areas, this has kinds of seafood, mostly fish, like sturgeon caviar.
 On the other hand, in farm territories, people put pork.

 It has been widely accepted that this dish originated in the Bicol region where peppers and taro are abundant.
 However, Bicolanos don’t call it laing but pinangat and they prepare it by wrapping a meat with a whole taro leaves.
 Then, they steamed it in coconut milk until it is tender.

 This easy laing recipe will result into a dried but flavorful dish, and we won’t use stalks and roots.
 The meat is pork and the coconut milk is fresh since it is available in the wet markets of the Philippines.

 Here are the ingredients: